mitsuba-renderer/enoki/docs/reference.rst

     Computes the floor of :math:`x` (analogous to ``std::floor``).

+.. cpp:function:: template <typename Target, typename Array> Array ceil2int(Array x)

+    Computes the ceiling of :math:`x` and converts the result to an integer.
+If supported by the hardware, the combined operation is more efficient than the analogous expression ``Target(ceil(x))``.

+.. cpp:function:: template <typename Target, typename Array> Array floor2int(Array x)

+    Computes the floor of :math:`x` and converts the result to an integer.
+If supported by the hardware, the combined operation is more efficient than the analogous expression ``Target(floor(x))``.

 .. cpp:function:: template <typename Array> Array round(Array x)

     Rounds :math:`x` to the nearest integer using Banker's rounding for